 - Old sneakers or aquatic booties, Tevas or Keen-style watershoes for landing on islands.

-- Waterproof boots (for use in rainy weather and for walking in wet areas and on muddy trails)
+- Waterproof boots (for rainy weather and for walking in wet areas and on muddy trails)

 - Extra socks (warm ones)